lixl39505/teleport-vue2/README.md

 # Intro

-Just like using ['<Teleport>'](https://vuejs.org/guide/built-ins/teleport.html) in Vue3.
+Just like using [`<Teleport>`](https://vuejs.org/guide/built-ins/teleport.html) in Vue3.
 Support for dynamic binding of 'to' and 'disabled' props.

 ## Cautions

-Due to the limitation of Vue2, '<Teleport>' can only contain exactly one root element.
+Due to the limitation of Vue2, `<Teleport>` can only contain exactly one root element.

 ## example